+Migration is of course an option.
 The OTT streaming provider can start with a low number of users in a more controlled on-premise platform and then later move to a more powerful, in-cloud system.
 Alternatively, the OTT service provider might be inclined to start with an in-cloud platform for a low number of users, within an OPEX model to later evolve into a less OPEX demanding on-premise platform.
-Still, both ways should be easy movements in terms of the technology supporting the service.
+BTW, Setplex can help you migrate – we’ll take care of the headaches.

-The quick OTT video services adoption due to the pandemic has given a new relevance to all aspects involved in optimizing the OTT advertising service.
+The quick OTT video services adoption due to the pandemic has given new relevance to all aspects involved in optimizing your OTT content strategy.
 The high availability of the platform, making sure the service is always up and running at the best quality, and handling peak demands, has become a must.

 It has also become central to OTT streaming service providers to achieve the flexibility and elasticity that such services demand, by implementing new platforms based on microservices and container architectures with powerful and intuitive middleware to support ever-changing business environments.

-Setplex IPTV middleware makes sure that you can test different OTT business model strategies with different audiences in a matter of days, and launch your service on any of the multiple available platforms available in the market.
+Our OTT/IPTV middleware makes sure that you can test different OTT business model strategies with different audiences in a matter of days, and launch your service on any of the multiple platforms available in the market.